rebeckaalsterlind/save_colours/README.md

 ### Access hosted application

-This application is hosted on Netlify and you can access it on the following URL: [the url]()
+This application is hosted on Heroku and you can access it on the following URL: https://colorkeeper.herokuapp.com/

 ### Install locally